0x4447-office/0x4447_webpage_documentation/docs/rsyslog/1.3.1/README.md

 ::: warning Important

-Before you create the users you have to chagne the configuration in the `/etc/ssh/sshd_config` file to allow SSH to allow access using password credentials.
-By default AWS dose not allow products with this feature enabled by default.
+Before you create the users you have to change the configuration in the `/etc/ssh/sshd_config` file to allow SSH to allow access using password credentials.
+By default AWS does not allow products with this feature enabled by default.

 Steps: